Bryan, Ohio: Media

 WQCT-AM, which plays oldies, WBNO-FM, which plays classic hits, and WLZZ-FM in nearby Montpelier, which plays country music, are the local commercial radio stations.
 Another radio station licensed to Bryan is WGBE-FM, a simulcast of classical music/National Public Radio station WGTE-FM in Toledo.

+Infrastructure

 Transportation

-Bryan is served by Amtrak's Lake Shore Limited service at an unmanned station along the former New York Central line.
+Bryan is served by Amtrak's Lake Shore Limited service at an unstaffed station along the former New York Central line.
 Norfolk Southern Railway operates the line for high-volume freight service passing through Bryan between the east and Chicago.

 The city is served by U.S. Route 6 (US 6), US 127, State Route 2 (SR 2), SR 15, and SR 34.
 SR 15 connects to the Ohio Turnpike, which passes to the north of Bryan.
 Williams County Airport is the nearest general aviation airport.